grandady/salesdata_Exploration/README.md

 ## Business Task
 ### Global Vehicle Traders Inc.
 Global Vehicle Traders Inc. is a dynamic multi-vehicle trading company that excels in acquiring, selling, and occasionally restoring a diverse range of vehicles.
-The Marketing Department is keen to broaden its market reach and execute a significant sales campaign.
+The Marketing Department seeks to broaden its market reach and execute a significant sales campaign.
 The marketing manager seeks your expertise to analyze and address the following objectives:

 1. Identify Top Customers: Determine the most valuable and frequent buyers to tailor marketing strategies effectively.